fleetdm/fleet/docs/infrastructure/fleet-on-ubuntu.md

   --logging_json
 ```

-Now, if you go to [https://localhost:8080](https://localhost:8080) in your local browser, you should be redirected to [https://localhost:8080/setup](https://localhost:8080/setup) where you can create your first Kolide user account.
+Now, if you go to [https://localhost:8080](https://localhost:8080) in your local browser, you should be redirected to [https://localhost:8080/setup](https://localhost:8080/setup) where you can create your first Fleet user account.

 ## Installing and running osquery

-> Note that this whole process is outlined in more detail in the [Adding Hosts To Kolide](./adding-hosts-to-kolide.md) document.
+> Note that this whole process is outlined in more detail in the [Adding Hosts To Fleet](./adding-hosts-to-fleet.md) document.
 The steps are repeated here for the sake of a continuous tutorial.

 To install osquery on Ubuntu, you can run the following: